-Carefully tending to a child’s creative spirit plus infusing a sense of PLAYfulness to their learning, is the best guarantee to insure that child will thrive.
-Creativity and PLAYfulness come together naturally in pretend play.
+What’s one of the best ways to guarantee your child will thrive?
+By carefully tending to their creative spirit and infusing a sense of PLAYfulness to their learning.
+And guess what?
+Creativity and PLAYfulness come together naturally in pretend PLAY!

 What is Pretend PLAY?